pdhoolia/wxo-adk-tutorial/tutorials/01-hello-world/README.md

 # Hello World

-The following steps guide you to make you agent available on Agent builder.
+The following steps guide you thru this example.

-1. In your directory, create a folder with the name hello-world.
+1. In your directory, create a folder with the name `hello-world`.
 2. Open a text editor, such as Visual Studio Code.
 3. To create the agent, copy the following code: